AntonRagot/MachineLearning2019/project2/README.md

 The generated predictions are saved to output/predictions.csv

 ## Test yourself!
-(A voir ou on le place exactement)

-Feel free to run the file `human_test.py` to try classifying random tweets to positive or negative.
-Compare yourself to our team and to our model!
+Feel free to run the file `human_classifier.py` to try classifying random tweets to positive or negative.
+Compare your accuracy to ours and the one from our model.
+You will see that it is not a trivial task.